-Port Trunk Hashing
+Port Trunk Hashing Enhancements

-Network traffic is statistically distributed among the ports in a trunk group using an enhanced hash process.
+Network traffic is statistically distributed among the ports in a trunk group using an enhanced, RTAG7 hash process.
 To improve traffic distribution, more bits from more frame attributes are used in the hash.
-The GbESM now supports the following hashing options, which can used in any combination:
+The VFSM now supports the following hashing options, which can used in any combination:

-- Frame IP and MAC address information (specify one of the following-required):

-- □ Source IP address

-- □ Destination IP address.

-- □ Source and destination IP address (the default)

-- □ Source MAC address

-- □ Destination MAC address

-- ☐ Source and destination MAC address

-- Ingress port number (disabled by default)

-- Layer 4 (TCP, UDP, etc.) port information (disabled by default)
+- Layer 2 Source MAC address (enabled by default) - Layer 2 Destination MAC address (enabled by default) - Layer 3 Source IP address (enabled by default) - Layer 3 Destination IP address (enabled by default) - Ingress port number (enabled by default) - Layer 4 (TCP, UDP, etc.) port information (enabled by default)